-There is a narrowing or blockage in the main arteries taking blood to your legs.
+There is a narrowing or blockage in the main arteries in your abdomen (the aorta and iliac arteries) which are responsible for taking blood to your legs.
 This is caused by hardening of the arteries (atherosclerosis).
 Over the years cholesterol and calcium have built up inside the arteries and caused this narrowing or blockage.
-The operation you are having is to bypass the blocked arteries to improve the blood supply to your legs.
-Aortobifemoral bypass graft is designed to take blood from your aorta to the femoral (groin) arteries when there is a narrowing to the lumen (inside of the arteries) of the aorta and iliac arteries (major arteries to the legs).
+The operation you are having is to bypass the blocked arteries by taking blood from one of your arm arteries to the femoral (groin) arteries which hopefully will improve the blood supply.